brikis98/yevgeniy-brikman-homepage/_posts/2025-01-01-a-head-full-of-ghosts.md

 date: "2025-01-01"
 ---

 I don't usually go for horror stories, but this one intrigued me, and I was not disappointed.
 It's a fascinating tale that does a good job of mixing horror, mental health, religion, exploitation and an unreliable narrator.
-The result is a story that can be interpreted in many different ways‚Äîand all of them are unsettling.
+The result is a story that can be interpreted in many different ways—and all of them are unsettling.
 The book will leave you wondering for a long time after.

 **Rating**: 4.5 stars